dannywillems/RML/README.md

-RML - ML modules as ML modules with subtyping.
+RML - ML modules as ML records with subtyping.
 ===

 RML mixes ML Records and ML modules in a single type called recursive records